0abc/0abc-a23/readme.md

 ## Overview
 Changes include, but are not limited to:
-* units and some structures steadily consume small amounts of resources (upkeep)
 * introduced a new resource: silver
 * pierce damage is split into pierce (arrows) and thrust (spears)
+* units and some structures steadily consume small amounts of resources (upkeep)
 * increased unit training and technology research times
 * a greater variety of aura range visualization markers
-* all civilization bonuses and penalties are replaced with new ones; team bonuses are disabled
+* all civilization bonuses and penalties are replaced with new ones
-* disabled unit promotion
+* disabled unit promotion, champions, heroes, team bonuses; they might be reintroduced at a later stage
 * numerous minor tweaks and balances, most of which will probably go unnoticed

 ### Structures
 * economic structures can be constructed in neutral territory
 * dropsites are just that: dropsites; all economic technologies are moved to the market, which is now available in the village phase
+* town phase requires a market, city phase a temple
 * centres can be part of trade routes
 * walls are stronger but also more expensive and slower to construct; all factions have palisades (village), siege walls (town), and city walls (city)
 * fortresses have a territory root, are purely defensive structures, have somewhat more health, but no longer train any units